lukehollenback/packet-server/README.md

-# Golang TCP/IP Server
+# Golang TCP/IP and UDP Packet Server

 ![Status: Work in Progress](https://img.shields.io/badge/Status-Work&#32;in&#32;Progress-blue.svg)

-A simple multi-threaded TCP/IP packet server written in Go.
+A simple, multi-threaded packet server implementation written in Go.
 Originally forked off of [firstrow/tcp_server](https://github.com/firstrow/tcp_server).
 Intended to be used as a starting point for networking projects.